shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ## Full – Xgboost (xgb\_2):

-Due to less accurate prediction of activeness of AUs, the final classification may lead to wrong predictions.
-Thus to avoid wrong prediction and get accurate probability distribution across emotions, we implement a model computing emotion classification directly based upon feature vectors.
+Due to less accuracy in  prediction of activeness of AUs, the final classification may lead to wrong predictions.
+Thus to overcome wrong predictions and get accurate probability distribution across emotions, we implement a model computing emotion classification directly by classifying feature vectors into emoiton classes.
 The model runs in parallel to 2-fold Xgboost model.

 ## Fused Result: